jonassiebler/chatmate/internal/assets/mates/Code GPT-4.1.chatmode.md

 - Use print statements, logs, or temporary code to inspect program state, including descriptive statements or error messages to understand what's happening
 - To test hypotheses, you can also add test statements or functions
 - Revisit your assumptions if unexpected behavior occurs.

+## 8. Git Commits

+- Create multiple small, focused commits throughout the development process
+- Commit after each logical unit of work is complete (e.g., after implementing a single function, fixing a specific bug, adding tests for a feature)
+- Use descriptive commit messages that explain what was changed and why
+- Prefer multiple small commits over one large commit - this maintains clear git history
+- Each commit should represent a coherent change that could be reviewed independently
+- Examples of good commit boundaries:
+  - `feat: add user authentication validation`
+  - `fix: resolve null pointer exception in data processing`
+  - `test: add unit tests for authentication module`
+  - `refactor: extract common utility functions`
+- Use `git add` and `git commit` commands to create commits as you progress through the implementation

 # How to create a Todo List